DustyDave961/technic_elepower_compat/README.txt

 A collaboration project with Bob64 that adds recipes for Technic machines to make some items from Elepower.
 Also allows Elepower machines to make some items from Technic.
+Electric Compatibility will later be added to enable Elepower machines to use electricity from Technic.

 All content contained within is licensed under GNU Lesser General Public License version 3.